How to Build a Lean-to Shed

 Siding

-With the front shed doors, walls, and shed roof sealed in, you are now ready to cover the shed walls, shed floor, framing, and shed roof with ½” CDX sheathing or plywood, ensuring that all the joints fall on the shed floor, walls, ceiling, and studs.
+With the front shed doors, walls, and roof sealed in, you are now ready to cover the shed walls, floor, framing, and roof with ½” CDX sheathing or plywood, ensuring that all the joints fall on the shed floor, walls, ceiling, and studs.

-Suppose the steel roofing of your shed is four feet deep.
+Suppose your shed’s steel roofing is four feet deep.
 In that case, you won’t be able to run these sheets of sheathing lengthwise across the sloping steel roofing side of the shed walls or the front wall of the shed plans double top plate the shed walls and shed roof, but instead will need to run them so that they are perpendicular to the back wall of the shed plans the house.

 Finish with the Doors